hamidkhbl/CRHM-visualisation-experiment-webapp/README.md

 ## The Cold Regions Hydrological Model (CRHM) data visualization

 ### Environment set up
-> Clone the repository and use follwong command to install required packages.
+> Clone the repository and use the following command to install the required packages.
 >
 > `pip install -U -r requirements.txt`